 Erasing Under Eye Circles

-Use as little concealer as possible when camouflaging under eye circles—too much creates a ‘caked’ appearance and emphasizes even the finest of lines and wrinkles.
+Use as little concealer as possible when camouflaging under eye circles—too much creates a "caked" appearance and emphasizes even the finest of lines and wrinkles.
 To control how much you apply, use a concealer brush rather than your finger.

 It’s difficult to hide pimples and acne breakouts without accentuating them.
 For precision, apply concealer with a brush, then carefully fix with translucent powder for an absolute matte finish that doesn't draw attention.

 Medicated concealers seem a good idea for acne related blemishes, but they tend to be of a dry consistency which creates a flaky appearance.
 Creamy products, most of which are non-comedogenic, provide a smoother texture and better coverage.

 Color Corrective Concealer